 Daisy Bateman is a longtime writer and fan of mysteries, and a member of MWA for more years than she would care to admit.
-Under her own name, she is the author of two books in the Lefty- nominated Marketplace Mysteries series, and as Stacie Grey she writes standalone psychological thrillers, the most recent of which is She Left.
+As Stacie Grey, she is the USA Today bestselling author of two standalone psychological thrillers, the most recent of which is She Didn’t Stand a Chance.
+Under her own name, she is the author of two books in the Lefty-nominated Marketplace Mysteries series.

 Mission Statement: I joined MWA early in my writing journey, and it has been an invaluable source of guidance and community for me throughout my publishing career.
 As the president of the NorCal MWA board, I will be committed to expanding the membership and diversity of the chapter, and seeking ways for both the local and national organizations to support our members and protect their interests.